 5. Don’t Ask, Tell

-6. Give the Kid Time to Process
+6. Give Your Child Some Time to Process Information

-Children may need about three to seven seconds, some even longer to process what you have said.
+Children may need about three to seven seconds, or even longer to process what you have said.
 So wait a few seconds for them to respond.
 You will also need to check if they have understood what you’ve said.
 It can be helpful to have the repeat what needs to be done.
 If your child isn’t able to respond effectively or repeat his instructions, the chances are that they are too long or complicated and it is best if you break them down into simpler words.

 7. Set Expectations and Rules